Fandral: Other versions

 In the Guardians of the Galaxy timeline, Fandral is still alive and well in the 31st Century.

 In the alternate reality of the 1999 miniseries Earth X, the Asgardians were actually aliens that were manipulated by the Celestials into believing they were the Gods of Norse myth.
 When the lie was revealed, "Fandral" and the other Asgardians briefly resumed their alien form, but later returned to their Asgardian forms.

 In a 2007-story in the Marvel Zombies alternate universe, many heroes attend Nick Fury's briefing on how to deal with the zombie plague, including Fandral.

 In 2010 the Warriors Three appear briefly in the Marvel Adventures universe in a supporting capacity.

 That same year, Fandral is one of many who fights the Beyonder and dies in the Mutant X reality.

 Also in 2010, a young Thor meets the Warriors Three in Thor: The Mighty Avenger.
 In this context, Thor is not quite sure of his past or his purpose in life.
 Fandral and the others, though loyal to their friend, must keep secrets from him.

 Ultimate Marvel

 Fandral and the Warriors Three appear in the Ultimate Marvel universe, first having a supporting role in Ultimate Comics: Thor.
 He is later killed, along with all the other Asgardians, in Ultimate Comics: The Ultimates.
 Fandral is not named by any character directly in the occasions he has appeared, and concept art of the character in the paperback collection of Ultimate Comics: Thor names him "Falstaff".

+Ultimate Universe

+Fandral appears with the rest of the Warriors Three in the Ultimate Universe imprint.
+Here, he helps with the Asgardian Revolution against All-Father Loki.